kubestellar/kubestellar/docs/content/direct/architecture.md

 A KubeFlex `ControlPlane` is an example.
 A regular Kubernetes cluster is another example.
 Users can use spaces to perform these tasks:

-1. Create *Workload Definition Spaces* (WDSs) to store the definitions of their workloads.
+1. Create *Workload Definition Spaces* (WDSes) to store the definitions of their workloads.
 A Kubernetes workload is an application that runs on Kubernetes.
 A workload can be made by a single Kubernetes object or several objects that work together.
-2. Create *Inventory and Transport Spaces* (ITSs) to manage the inventory of clusters and the transport of workloads.
+2. Create *Inventory and Transport Spaces* (ITSes) to manage the inventory of clusters and the transport of workloads.
 3. Register and label Workload Execution Clusters (WECs) with the Inventory and Transport Space, to keep track of the available clusters and their characteristics.
 4. Define `BindingPolicy` to specify *what* objects and *where* should be deployed on the WECs.
-5. Submit objects in the native Kubernetes format to the WDSs, and let the `BindingPolicy` govern which WECs should receive them.
+5. Submit objects in the native Kubernetes format to the WDSes, and let the `BindingPolicy` govern which WECs should receive them.
 6. Check the status of submitted objects from the WDS.